winitzki/scall/tutorial/programming_dhall.md

 Dhall's `Natural` numbers have arbitrary precision and support a limited number of built-in operations.
 The Prelude includes functions that can add, subtract, multiply, compare, and test `Natural` numbers for being even or odd.

-We will now show how to implement other numerical operations such as division or logarithm.
+We will now show how to implement other numerical operations such as division and square root.
-In an ordinary programming language, we would use loops to implement those operations.
+Usually those operations are implemented via loops.
 But Dhall needs to guarantee termination and will accept loops only if the number of iterations is given in advance.
 This requires us to determine explicit upper bounds on the number of iterations in every algorithm.